 Everything is redeemed, though, by the sight of the finish line.
 The crowds, whose exhortations around the course lift many a flagging body and soul, focus all of their energy around the final few yards.
 Whether you finish first or 1,001st, they make you feel like a champion.
 Your body may be wrecked, muscles cramping, skin chafing, toenails falling off and feet blistering, but you have joined a special club.
 After all of my races, I stay at the finish line all night to welcome people home.
 I wouldn't want to be anywhere else.
 We professionals do nothing but eat, sleep and train for these events, but it's the thousands who take on an ironman for the love of it who inspire me the most.

 Sport has a unique ability to inspire and empower.
 If used correctly, it can be such a force for good.
-Ironman is a relatively new pursuit and, although it grows exponentially each year, it is still a "minority" sport.
-Maybe this freshness is what gives it its energy, but there is something about its grueling nature, as well, that inspires people to find the best in themselves and in each other.
-Because, make no mistake—that is what it does.
-The ironman walked into my life quite suddenly, and changed it forever.
+Ironman is a relatively new pursuit and, although it grows exponentially each year, it is still a 'minority' sport.
+Maybe this freshness is what gives it its energy, but there is something about its gruelling nature, as well, that inspires people to find the best in themselves and in each other.
+Because, make no mistake – that is what it does.
+The ironman walked into my life quite suddenly, and changed it for ever.

 Out of Norfolk